 Most modern vehicles have advanced computers inside of them.
 To repair most modern diesel engines, you are going to need to have experience with and knowledge of in-vehicle computers, processors, and other electronic parts.

 There is no official license or certification required to start working as a diesel mechanic.
-However, your chances of getting hired increase massively when you obtain a diesel mechanic certification from the National Institute for Automotive Service Excellence (ASE).
-A diesel mechanic who has two years of experience or more with diesel engines—or has been trained in a diesel program—can become certified by passing the ASE exam.
+However, your chances of getting hired increase exponentially when you obtain a diesel mechanic certification from the National Institute for Automotive Service Excellence (ASE).
+A diesel mechanic who has two years of experience or more with diesel engines — or has been trained in a diesel program — can become certified by passing the ASE exam.

 Diesel mechanic schools cover the following topics, and most give you hands-on learning in the following: